Buying a Used Pontoon Checklist

 Inspect the following:

 - Hull of the pontoon.
 This is the first and most important thing you need to check because you don’t want to buy a pontoon just for it to sink, right?
 Look for signs of cracks or patches on the stem, chines, and strakes because these suffer the most during a collision.
-If you need a short lecture on the different types of boat hulls, this article may help.
+(Interested in learning about the different types of boat hulls?)

 - Pontoon logs.
 Are they straightly positioned?
 They might also show signs of cracks, dents, holes, or other holes that will need repairs.